dvedensk/NPS_SAE/README.md

 https://www2.census.gov/programs-surveys/acs/data/pums/2023/5-Year/csv_hca.zip

 Place these in the `data` directory, then run `process_population.R` to generate the population file.
 The simulation logic is contained in `main.R`.
+Please run `tests/create_test_sample.R` once the population file is generated to create test samples for you to test your models on.

 The code for each model resides in the `model/` directory and helper functions are in `utils.R`.